USCyberMilitia/BlindSite/README.md

 **Thank you to everyone testing, cloning, reviewing, and following the project.**

-This second update is a serious upgrade — and we are just getting started.
+This fourth update is a serious upgrade — and we are just getting started.
 From here on out it's about putting this code through it's paces, validating all the claims, and hardening the code so it can work on any site without fail.
 People like you who clone and post issues with the code are a critical part of that process!
 We will reward you with tokens on our website for thoughtful feedback or used feature suggestions so don't be shy.

-2 new standalone security and performance validation suites are also available to test core technical and performance claims around encrypted storage, hard-sealed custody, wrong-key failure, sealed exports, reviewer recovery, audit-chain tamper detection, and storage-hash tamper detection.
-The security evaluator has been updated since we pushed it yesterday.

-A secure key generator for organizations and those testing BlindSite is now available.
-It is critical this generator is used only by organization or individuals that understand the risks or those wanting to test out BlindSite.
-For normal Civilian workflows please use Civilian Unknown Master Key Mode with the prefilled key.

-Our public key has changed.
-Please check below for the correct key though it should be filled in for you automatically for Civilian mode.

-This is still early-access software, but this update is a major step toward making BlindSite faster, safer, and easier to verify.

-ABOUT THE PROGRAM:
+**ABOUT THE PROGRAM:**

 BlindSite is a forensic browser and encrypted evidence vault for high-risk digital investigations.